fbpx

 Damiana was beloved by the Aztecs and Mayans, used to treat impotency, increase sexual drive in both men and women, and stimulate the nervous system while promoting relaxation.
-Traditionally the fragrant leaves were brewed as a tea and sweetened with sugar or honey to stimulate lovemaking and is featured in Central American mystical folklore for its spiritual, feminine powers.
+Traditionally, the fragrant leaves were brewed as a tea and sweetened with sugar or honey to stimulate lovemaking and is featured in Central American mystical folklore for it’s spiritual, feminine powers.
 It has also been used recreationally in liquor or smoking pipes, giving off a sweet fragrance and reducing anxiety.

 Damiana as a tea is a tonic for the kidneys, the sexual organs and the nervous system.
 It is excellent at balancing the hormones and the emotions and increasing blood flow to the pelvic region.
 The effect of this tea is definitely more noticeable when one is feeling down, out of sorts, grumpy, angry or upset, giving one a natural feeling of well-being.